VArtzy/doit/README.md

 ## Features

+- **Ultra Lightweihgt Executable**
+  - machine code and C program
+  - This will not make your terminal bloated

 - **Automatic Daily Management**
   - Runs automatically on first terminal session of the day
   - Cleans up previous day's tasks automatically